rslifka/elasticity/README.md

 [![Gem Version](https://badge.fury.io/rb/elasticity.png)](http://badge.fury.io/rb/elasticity)

-**(August 17, 2013)** Taking requests!
+**(December 4, 2013)** Taking requests!
 I have a few ideas for what might be cool features though I'd rather work on what the community wants.
 Go ahead and file an issue!

 Elasticity provides programmatic access to Amazon's Elastic Map Reduce service.
 The aim is to conveniently abstract away the complex EMR REST API and make working with job flows more productive and more enjoyable.